Spread of Russian-Style Anti-Propaganda Laws

 In July 2013, the Belarusian parliament proposed a gay propaganda law in the name of protecting traditional family values.
 The Liberal Democratic Party claimed that “under the guise of protecting the rights of sexual minorities, is the promotion and advocacy of homosexuality, especially among minors, thus destroying the family and public morality.”

-Some reports suggest that the law would be introduced into the National Assembly in late 2014.
+Initial reports suggested that the law would be introduced into the National Assembly in late 2014, thus far, however, it has not received consideration.

 In May, 2014, Kyrgyz lawmakers again introduced legislation that would target freedoms of speech and assembly of LGBT persons and allies within the country.
 If passed the law would be significantly more severe than the Russian propaganda law that serves as its inspiration.
-Unlike the version signed into law by Russian President Vladimir Putin last year, the Kyrgyz bill would make all information regarding “nontraditional sexual relationships” illegal, whether in the presence of minors or not.
-Additionally, violations of the law could be punished with prison sentences in addition to fines.
+Unlike the version signed into law by Russian President Vladimir Putin in 2013, the Kyrgyz bill would make all information regarding “nontraditional sexual relationships” illegal, whether in the presence of minors or not.
+Additionally, violations of the law could be punished with prison sentences up to one year in addition to fines.
+One year after its introduction, the Kyrgyz Ministry of Justice expressed an opinion that the law would violate the country’s ongoing human rights commitments.
+The bill nevertheless remains active in the legislative process, thus far passing the first of three parliamentary readings.

 In November 2013, Latvia’s Central Election Commission allowed anti-LGBT groups to begin collecting signatures for a referendum introducing a measure banning gay propaganda.
-The proponents of the referendum need to collect 30,000 signatures by this coming November to move forward in the legal process.
+The proponents of the referendum needed to collect 30,000 signatures to move forward in the legal process before a November 2014 deadline.
+Ultimately their efforts failed.

-In March 2014, the Lithuanian Parliament deliberated upon amendments to the Code of Administrative Violations that would levy harsh fines against participants in public acts that violate the constitutionally established value of family.
-The amendment would give teeth to a 2010 law on protection of minors against detrimental effects of public information, providing punitive guidelines to be used against individuals and organizations.
-Posters, placards, slogans, lyrics, and public speeches fall under the vaguely-worded bill.
+In March 2014, the Lithuanian Parliament deliberated upon amendments to the Code of Administrative Violations that would have levied harsh fines against participants in public acts that violate the constitutionally established value of family.
+The amendment would have augmented a 2010 law regarding protection of minors against detrimental effects of public information, by providing punitive guidelines to be used against individuals and organizations.
+Posters, placards, slogans, lyrics, and public speeches would have fallen under the vaguely-worded bill.
+Ultimately the amendment did not receive enough support for consideration, but the core law remains in effect.

 In June 2013, Moldovan lawmakers passed a bill banning the promotion of “relationships other than those linked to marriage and the family.”
 Only four months later the clause was removed, despite strong objections from the Orthodox Church and officials in Moscow.
 The removal was likely due to a desire on the part of leadership to gain membership in the European Union.
 Some municipal laws, however, are still in effect.